treeverse/katacoda-playground/lakeFS-play/step4.md

 After we created a branch we could the list command to list the branches on owr repository:
 `lakectl branch list lakefs://my-repo`{{execute}}

-now we could use spark shell and make some changes on our new branch
+Now we could use spark shell and make some changes on our new branch

-open spark shell:
+Open spark shell:
 `spark-shell`{{execute}}

 now in spark shell we will run the next commands: